-At the beginning of 2012, Oregon's minimum wage rose to $8.80 per hour.
-This is an increase of 3.5 percent from the rate of $8.50 in 2011.
-While 3.5 percent seems large, it is exactly the same increase seen from August 2010 to August 2011 in the U.S. Consumer Price Index for all urban consumers - the most commonly used measure of inflation.
-Oregon's minimum wage is now $1.55 higher than the federal minimum wage.
-In the 19 states where the state minimum wage exceeds the federal rate, workers covered by both laws receive the higher state rate.
+At the beginning of 2014, Oregon's minimum wage rose to $9.10 per hour.
+This is an increase of 1.7 percent from the rate of $8.95 in 2013.
+This change corresponds to the increase seen from August 2012 to August 2013 in the U.S. Consumer Price Index for all urban consumers - the most commonly used measure of inflation.
+Oregon's minimum wage is now $1.85 higher than the federal minimum wage.
+In the 21 states where the state minimum wage exceeds the federal rate, workers covered by both laws receive the higher state rate.

 The thresholds were originally determined in 1963 based on two factors: (1) food budgets designed by the U.S. Department of Agriculture for families under economic stress, and (2) the average portion of income a family spends on food.
 Like the minimum wage, the poverty thresholds are updated each year based on inflation.

 In 2012, the poverty threshold for a single person was about $11,700.
 Single people whose pre-tax annual income was lower than this amount were considered impoverished.
 For a family of three (the average family size in Oregon), the threshold was almost $18,300.